Towards Empirical Sandwich Bounds on the Rate-Distortion Function: Upper Bound Algorithm

-The variational objective $\L$ (Eq.~\ref{eq:RD-variational-lagrangian}) closely resembles the negative ELBO (NELBO) objective of a $\beta$-VAE \citep{higgins2017beta}, if we regard the reproduction alphabet $\sethX$ as the ``latent space''.
-The connection is immediate, when $\sethX$ is continuous and a squared error $\rho$ specifies the density of a Gaussian likelihood $ p(x|\hx) \propto \exp (- \|x - \hx|^2 )$.
-However, unlike in data compression, where $\sethX$ is determined by the application (and often equal to $\setX$ for a full-reference distortion), the latent space in a ($\beta$-)VAE typically has a lower dimension than $\setX$; a \emph{decoder} network is then used to parameterize a likelihood model in the data space.
+The objective $\L$ closely resembles the negative ELBO (NELBO) objective of a $\beta$-VAE \citep{higgins2017beta} if we view the reproduction space $\sethX$ as the ``latent space''.
+The connection is immediate when $\setX$ is continuous and a squared error $\rho$ specifies the density of a Gaussian likelihood $ p(x|\hx) \propto \exp (- \|x - \hx|^2 )$.
+However, unlike in data compression, where $\sethX$ is determined by the application (and often equal to $\setX$ for a full-reference distortion), the latent space in a ($\beta$-)VAE typically has a lower dimension than $\setX$, and a \emph{decoder} network is used to parameterize a likelihood model in the data space.
 To capture this setup, we introduce a new, arbitrary latent space $\setZ$ on which we define variational distributions $Q_{Z|X}, Q_Z$, and a (possibly stochastic) decoder function $\omega: \setZ \to \sethX$.
 This results in an extended objective, resembling a $\beta$-VAE with a likelihood density $p(x|z) \propto \exp\{ - \rho(x, \omega(z)\} $,